 Reserved with strangers, some lines or individuals are high-strung and/or timid with new people and new situations.
 Early and frequent socialization will help build a confident, stable temperament.

 Chinese Cresteds are playful with (though sometimes jealous of) other pets.

-Though independent and somewhat willful, he is also bright and responds well to the obedience training he needs to control his inquisitive activities.
-Use reward-based methods.
+Though independent and somewhat willful, he is also bright and responds reasonably well to the discipline he needs to control his inquisitive activities.

-Housebreaking is very difficult, especially when a male is not neutered, as this somewhat primitive breed is inclined to excessive marking of his territory (i.e. lifting his leg in your house).
+Unfortunately, housebreaking is very difficult.
+Unneutered males are especially challenging, as they are inclined to excessive marking of territory (i.e. lifting their leg in your house!)

 If you want a dog who...

 - Is small, elegant, and exotic-looking